hanwen/go-mtpfs/README.md

     <img alt="Zoom!" src="./img/obs_6.png" width="400px">

-### Caveats / Known Issues
+### Caveats

  - This software is in alpha stage.

- - All: shutter goes down and up suddenly.
-    - It might be due to timeouts.
+### Known Issues

+ - Stops Live View automatically
+    - The timeout can be elongated in camera menu.
+    - Some cameras support disabling auto-off timer, while some does not.
+        - For D5300, "Custom Setting Menu" -> "c Timers/AE lock" -> "Auto off timers" -> "Custom" -> "Live View" -> "30 min"
-    - As a work-around, mtplvcap watches the shutter and opens it if necessary.
+    - As a work-around, mtplvcap watches the shutter and opens it automatically when it's closed.
  - Windows: on MinTTY, the process gets killed without graceful shut-down when you press Ctrl-C.
     - It will result in a fail of the next launch and might require you to re-plug the camera in.
     - It's a known behavior and is not a bug of mtplvcap.